awwright/http-progress/draft-wright-http-resume-request.md

 ### "resume" preference

-The `incomplete` HTTP Preference specifies how a server should handle a request that was terminated before it was finished by the client.
+The `resume` HTTP Preference specifies how a server should handle a request that was terminated before it was finished by the client.

-* `resume=save-incomplete` indicates the server should save the partial upload for a period of time long enough for a subsequent request to finish it.
+* `resume=save-incomplete` indicates the server should save the partial upload for a period of time so that a subsequent request can complete it.
-* `resume=ignore` indicates the server discard the operation
+* `resume=ignore-incomplete` indicates the server should discard the operation; this is useful if the client only intends to support retrying failed requests from the beginning.

 Any presence of the `resume` preference is a request to send `Request-Content-Location`, `Response-Message-Location`, and `Content-Location` headers.
 An unspecified parameter value defaults to `save-incomplete`.